stychos/hackos/Asus Z10PE-D16-WS/README.md

 If you have another CPU:
 1. remove ACPI/patched/SSDT.aml
 2. Enable `PluginType` checkbox in the Clover Configurator or make a new SSDT.aml using CPUFriend manual (don't forget to combine it with the frequency vectors)
-3. Reconfigure TSCAdjustReset.kext for your CPU threads count

 Graphics